AgrDataSci/documentation/docs/glossary.md

 (fertilizer composition X, fertilizer composition Y, etc.).
 These technology options should in principle be suitable to local conditions and have the potential to be adopted by some of the farmers.
 The researchers select the technology options, and they are recommended to begin a first experiment made up of between 8 to 12 options.

 **Trial package**
-A bag given to every farmer at the initial workshop.
+A bag given to every participant at the initial workshop.
 The large bag is marked with a number and a QR code.
 It contains: (i) three small bags containing material of the different technology options ( marked with ‘A’, ‘B’, and ‘C’); (ii) an observation card; and (iii) an explanatory brochure about the tricot process.

 **Trial plot**
-A small area within or at the margin of the farmer’s production plot, with representative soil conditions.
+For on-farm trials, a small area within or at the margin of the farmer’s production plot, with representative soil conditions.
 It is divided into three equal parts, for the testing of the three technology options assigned to the farmer.

 **Tricot**
 The word ‘tricot’ is derived from three words: Triadic comparison of technology options.
 ‘Triadic’ refers to the sets of three technology options that are compared in each trial.
 In technical jargon, three things define tricot: (1) the use of incomplete blocks of three items (to make the threshold of participation low in terms of farm size and to make it cognitively manageable), (2) the use of ranking as the main way to report observations (to facilitate digital data collection and to make it possible to cultivate a tricot plot with very little training), and (3) the limited control of experimental conditions (following usual technology use practice to maximize external validity).

 **Tricot trial**
-Field test of different technological options, in sets of three, each grown and observed by a farmer in a small designated area of her/his own farm.
+Test of different technological options, in sets of three, each observed and ranked by a participant.
+For an on-farm trial, the options are grown and observed in a small designated area of her/his own farm.

 **Tricot Experiment**
 A tricot experiment (or tricot project) refers to the whole process of putting the tricot approach into action.
 That is, engaging a large number of participants in testing a range of technology options in random sub-sets of three technology option per participant.